LasithaR01/Calculator-Learn-JavaScript/README.md

-Here’s a professional and informative README file template for your calculator project:

----

 # Calculator

 A **simple and interactive calculator** built with **HTML**, **CSS**, and **JavaScript**.
 This project demonstrates fundamental web development skills and provides users with a basic tool for performing arithmetic operations.